 This video shows an example of the content of a business case, drawn up by the Young Experts in their first weeks of training at the start of their secondment.
 During their secondment they will jointly work on their proposed business cases.
 The results will be presented as part of their return training, one year after their preparatory training.

 Some examples of successful business cases:

-Dolly Ratsimba, local expert for Practica Foundation, proposed a business case for improvements to the sanitation and desludging in Madagascar, and received funding for several projects, funded by Practica Foundation and a partner of Practica, Protos.
+Dolly Ratsimba, Local Young Expert for Practica Foundation, proposed a business case for improvements to the sanitation and desludging in Madagascar, and received funding for several projects, funded by Practica Foundation and a partner of Practica, Protos.
 He is now managing a desludging service in Toamasina, and constructed 90 latrines.

-Euphresia Luseka, an alumni Young Expert who was working at SNV Kenya, recognised the need for a water kiosk in order to connect many of the rural low-income consumers to safe, affordable and accessible water.
-Her proposal for a ‘Safe Water Kiosk’ for Tachasis Water and Sanitation Co. in Nandi County, Kenya, which will supply nearly 500 households with safe water, received funding of €40.000 by the Siemens Stiftung Organisation,.
+Euphresia Luseka, a Local Young Expert who was working at SNV Kenya, recognised the need for a water kiosk in order to connect many of the rural low-income consumers to safe, affordable and accessible water.
+Her proposal for a ‘Safe Water Kiosk’ for Tachasis Water and Sanitation Co. in Nandi County, Kenya, which will supply nearly 500 households with safe water, received funding of €40.000 by the Siemens Stiftung Organisation.

 Young Expert alumni Reinilde Eppinga and Lawrence Kimaru, who are still working at SNV Kenya, proposed an idea to use faecal matter and urine in biomass-fuel and bio-fertiliser production in Nakuru, Kenya.
 They co-created a proposal which utilises three innovative elements, a mix of: the use of faecal matter and urine, proposed business and partnership models and intended business scale.
 The budget approved for the 18-month project by VIA Water funding is €350,000.